 Acute respiratory infection (ARI), including the common cold and influenza, is the most prevalent of human illnesses.
 Surveys report that over 70% of people experience at least one cold in a given year, with adults averaging 2 or 3 colds and young children averaging as many as 4 to 6 colds per year.
 More than 45 million days of work and 22 million days of school are lost as a result.
 In the U.S. alone, more than $2 billion is spent out of pocket annually on cold remedies, with more than $7 billion in sick pay losses attributable to non-influenza ARI.
 One study estimated annual direct costs at $17 billion and indirect costs at $22.5 billion, for a total economic impact of close to $40 billion.
 ARI is the most important cause of asthma exacerbation, and often leads to otitis media, sinusitis, bronchitis or pneumonia.
 For those at increased risk, such as the very old, those with multiple illnesses, or the immune compromised, ARI may be fatal.

-Despite the fact that more than 500 randomized controlled trials have spent many millions of dollars testing dozens of cold remedies, prior to WURSS there was no well-developed, standardized and validated measure for assessing the symptomatic and functional impact of ARI.
+Despite the fact that more than a thousand randomized controlled trials have spent many millions of dollars testing dozens of cold remedies, prior to WURSS there was no well-developed, standardized and validated measure for assessing the symptomatic and functional impact of ARI.